Phone: 705-636-5941

-CURRENT FIRE RATING: LOW
+CURRENT FIRE RATING: MODERATE

 Residents must be in attendance when burning, do not leave fire unattended.